Princess Haya in Kenya

 During the visit, HRH also met with President Mwai Kibaki and Prime Minister Raila Odinga to discuss strategies to meet Kenya’s food needs.
 She also received briefings at an urban school feeding programme, the Haruma Nursing Home Maternal and Child Health project and the Alliance for a Green Revolution in Africa which is the largest ongoing private effort to promote agricultural production in Africa.
 Princess Haya also visited the Mathare Youth Sports Association in support of the UN Sport for Development and Peace programme.

-The trip was organized with the help from the World Food Programme (WFP).Filed under Jordanian Royals, UAE Royals
+The trip was organized with the help from the World Food Programme (WFP).Filed under Jordan, United Arab Emirates

-Tagged Dubai, Health, Kenya, Patronage, Poverty, President Kibaki, Princess Haya, United Nations, Working Visit.
+Tagged Emirate of Dubai, Health, Kenya, Patronage, Poverty, President Kibaki of Kenya, Princess Haya bint Hussein of Jordan, United Nations, Working Visit.